ParasharaRamesh/NUS-CS5446-Its_ah_me_Mario-/README.md

 ## About

-We plan to implement some of the popular RL algorithms on the super mario bros game and evaluate the performances of each agent comprehensively.

-Refer to "report/Project Proposal.pdf" for more information
+Refer to the files under the "report" directory for more information on our initial project proposal along with our finished final report

 ## Setup